davidfcarr/rsvpmaker/README.txt

 == Changelog ==

+= 7.6.9 =

+* Fix for event end times in templates.

 = 7.6.8 =

 * Tweaks to admin menu options
 * Full screen editing off by default for RSVPMaker and related documents.
+* Option to reset confirmation and reminder messages to default

 = 7.6.7 =